gilligan/haskellx-slides/index.md

 ## Links

 - [Nix By Example](https://medium.com/@MrJamesFisher/nix-by-example-a0063a1a4c55) blog by **James Fisher**
+- [A gentle introduction to the Nix family](https://ebzzry.io/en/nix/) - blog by **Rommel Martinez**
 - [Nix and Haskell in production](https://github.com/Gabriel439/haskell-nix) by **Gabriel Gonzales**
 - [Haskell Infra Section](https://nixos.org/nixpkgs/manual/#users-guide-to-the-haskell-infrastructure) in the **nixpkgs manual**
 - [haskell.nix](https://input-output-hk.github.io/haskell.nix/) alternative Haskell/Nix infra by **IOHK**
 - [static-haskell-nix](https://github.com/nh2/static-haskell-nix) fully static Haskell builds by **Niklas Hambüchen**

+---

+## Part 2: Bonus Round: VM Testing

+How about we create an integration test in a single, small Nix file?